Where do we stay?

 How much does a mission trip cost, and what is included?

 The cost of a trip depends on your destination and the length of your trip.
 Your Back2Back fees include everything except your flight and tourist visa, if needed.
 Your housing, food, projects, ground transportation, and emergency medical insurance are all included.
-Seven day Mexico and Haiti trips are $700, while 10-day India and Nigeria trips are $800.
+Seven day Mexico and Haiti trips are $735, while India trips are $798, and Nigeria trips are $975.
 Back2Back fees are tax-deductible contributions.
-A seven day stay in Mexico or Haiti is $700.
-A seven day stay in India is $798, and an eight day stay in Nigeria is $800.
 In addition to Back2Back fees, when visiting Nigeria or India, you’ll need a tourist visa and immunizations.